Kindergarten Entry Profile (KEP)

 - Minnesota Department of Education (MDE) covers the cost of the assessment (participants get access to the assessment for the full school year).

 - Teachers and administrators attend a free training on their KEP-approved assessment.

 - Teachers collect (and enter) data on their students during the first 8-10 weeks of school.

-- Minnesota Department of Education provides participants with a profile, in December, that shows what portion of students are meeting or exceeding age expectations (this is an administrative tool, not an instructional tool).
+- MDE provides participants with a profile, in January, that shows what portion of students are meeting or exceeding age expectations for each of the eight domains of learning.

 - GOLD, published by Teaching Strategies

 - Work Sampling System—Kindergarten (WSS-K), published by Pearson